Ulices Renoj

 Why did you want to join KORYO?

-Before joining KORYO, did you have any idea how opioids or stimulants affected Koreatown and Los Angeles?
-Or what they were in general?
+Before joining KORYO, did you have any idea how opioids or stimulants affected Koreatown and Los Angeles, or what they were in general?

 What have you learned so far from KORYO?